-- Consider repairing some of the damage, rather than all of it.
+- If you have to cover the repair costs yourself, consider repairing some of the damage rather than all of it.
 Weigh up various quotes.

 - If the repairs exceed the amount you will get back from the sale, consider selling the car to salvage in its current state.

 - Consider how much time you have to dedicate to the administrative side of repairing and selling your car.
-The fastest and easiest way to get rid of your faulty, non-running vehicle is to sell it to salvage.
+The fastest and easiest way to get rid of your faulty, non-running vehicle is to sell it to a salvage business.